IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- stats: necrichor, remnant cultist, drow mage?
 - Possessing elysian fog users to carry out assassinations against prominent Kevarans
 - Grave goods are doped with bone from the Butcher, so that smokers get possessed
+- Cultist/assassins profess to be composing for the eternal melody
+	- the songs of the dead are the most beautiful of all / may your dying screams join the eternal chorus / for the final composition
 - Butcher has captured Alara as a sacrifice for his final composition - the cultists are gonna do a ritual ==Council Contact - who?
 - Gave Leanna necromantic powers in return for her searching for the Lance of Kevar in the catacombs
 	- or taught leanna the ritual, she plundered fog to get more powers?
 	- TODO: clues for this
-	- hint at dragons, kevar's lance
-Playing a cultist
-- Cultist/assassins profess to be composing for the eternal melody
-	- the songs of the dead are the most beautiful of all / may your dying screams join the eternal chorus / for the final composition
-- Concentration save (WIS or CON?) when they take damage - possession temporarily ends if they fail, the remaining person has gaps in their memory
-	- may remember getting on the ferry to go to Arda, can't remember the reason
-	- aren't able to play instrument/sing normally
--

 ### The Butcher Balladeer
 - student who auditioned for second violin on the Sirenian players - but was rejected in favor of guitar player Coriolis